wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) \[Repealed\]

-    (2) Written directions given by the Minister under subsection (1) may require the Lotteries Commission to vary or revoke any rule made under [section 243][296] or under previous gaming Acts, or to make a new rule under that section.
+    (2) Written directions given by the Minister may require the Lotteries Commission to vary or revoke any rule made under [section 243][296] or under previous gaming Acts, or to make a new rule under that section.

     (3) The Minister must consult with the Lotteries Commission before giving a direction to it.